 Noa Creek, a tributary to Ikalukrok Creek, has degraded water quality with 95% of water samples exceeding the chronic aquatic life criteria for aluminum and cadmium, 90% exceeding the nickel and zinc criteria, and 76% have a pH below the water quality criteria for aquatic life (Weber Scannell and Ott, 2006).
-Noa Creek is small and incised with breakup flows of about 20 cfs and has dense riparian vegetation (Figure 57).
+Noa Creek is small and incised with breakup flows of about 20 cfs and has dense riparian vegetation (Figure 56).
+This site was not sampled in 2020.

+Figure 56.
+The mouth of Noa Creek on Ikalukrok Creek (left) and the sample site on Noa Creek just upstream of the mouth (right), July 12, 2018.

+Average chlorophyll-a concentrations in Noa Creek have been low, ranging from 0.075 mg/m2 in 2019 to 0.32 mg/m2 in 2000 (Figure 57).

 Figure 57.
-The mouth of Noa Creek on Ikalukrok Creek (left) and the sample site on Noa Creek just upstream of the mouth (right) on 7/5/2019.

-Average chlorophyll-a concentrations in Noa Creek have been low, ranging from 0.075 mg/m2 in 2019 to 0.32 mg/m2 in 2000 (Figure 58).
+Average concentration of chlorophyll-a (± 1SD) in Noa Creek.

+Aquatic invertebrate density has varied from a low of 0.78 invertebrates/m3 in 2019 to a high of 38.1 invertebrates/m3 in 2002, and was generally dominated by aquatic diptera (Figure 58).
+EPT was virtually absent from the samples (Figure 59).
+Taxa richness varied from 15 to 21 taxa per site over the sample years (Figure 60).

 Figure 58.
-Average concentration of chlorophyll-a (± 1SD) in Noa Creek.
+Average aquatic invertebrate densities ± 1SD in Noa Creek.

-Aquatic invertebrate density has varied from a low of 0.78 invertebrates/m3 in 2019 to a high of 38.1 invertebrates/m3 in 2002 (Figure 59) and was generally dominated by aquatic diptera.
-EPT was low or absent in all sample years (Figure 60).
-Taxa richness varied from 15 to 21 taxa over the sample years (Figure 61).

 Figure 59.
-Average aquatic invertebrate densities (± 1SD) in Noa Creek.
+Percent Chironomidae and EPT in Noa Creek.

 Figure 60.
-Percent Chironomidae and EPT in Noa Creek.

-Figure 61.
 Aquatic invertebrate taxa richness in Noa Creek.

 Fish sampling with minnow traps and visual observations was conducted in Noa Creek from 2000 to 2002 (two sampling days in 2000 and 2001 and one in 2002).
-Zero fish were caught and none were seen, and fish trapping was discontinued after the 2002 field season.
-Noa Creek is connected by surface flow to Ikalukrok Creek, so fish have access to the creek during the ice-free months
+Zero fish were caught and none were seen.
+Noa Creek is connected by surface flow to Ikalukrok Creek, so fish have access to the creek during the ice-free months.